 Porcelain Crowns

 Do you have a missing tooth or teeth that embarrass you?
 Or perhaps missing teeth are causing your other teeth to become worn because you are eating on one side of your mouth only.
-Or it could be that you have a misshapen, discolored, broken, cracked, worn down or chipped tooth.
-If any of these are what you are experiencing, getting a dental crown may solve this issue.
+Or it could be that you have a misshapen, discolored, broken, cracked, worn-down, or chipped tooth.
+If any of these are what you are experiencing, getting a dental crown may solve the issue.

 What Is a Dental Crown?